OSC/ood-documentation/source/security.rst

 Security Controls
 -----------------
-Open OnDemand allows customization of security features to fit different operational environments:

-- **File Browsing Restrictions**: Administrators can configure file access restrictions to prevent users from browsing sensitive parts of the file system.
-This is managed through an allowlist, or it can be disabled entirely.
-For more information, see :ref:`file-access-controls`.

 - **Monitoring and Logging**: Comprehensive logging mechanisms are integral for security audits and incident response.
 Detailed guidelines and settings for these features can be found at :ref:`logging`.